AnaJaen/JDBC_PatDAO/README.md

 # JDBC_PatDAO
-Kolleg project for the subject of Java programming
+Kolleg project for the subject of Java programming.
+Practice with the DAO pattern.